xNasuni/ProfileSwitcher/README.md

 **ProfileSwitcher** is a utility for the browser **Opera GX** that allows you to change between the profiles you want links to automatically open.

-> This utilizes the registry in order to change the registry key for the main opera gx and simple file reading to get the list of profiles you currently have.
+> This utilizes the registry in order to change the registry key for the main Opera GX and simple file reading to get the list of profiles you currently have.

 >
 # Download